-(h) The removal of all invasive plants, as listed in the latest edition of the Florida Exotic Pest Plant Council's Invasive Plant Species List (disturbance of wetland areas is regulated under Ch 15 Article X. Conservation Ordinance of Orange County) Category I and Category II.
+(h) Location of any proposed removal of invasive plants, as listed in the latest edition of the Florida Exotic Pest Plant Council's Invasive Plant Species List (disturbance of wetland areas is regulated under Ch 15 Article X, Conservation Ordinance of Orange County) Category I and Category II.
 Vegetation removal at/below the Normal High Water Elevation (NHWE) on a lakefront lot may require a separate permit from the Environmental Protection Division (EPD).